Why Sell on Wechat?

 Driving Traffic to Stores Externally

-75% of all online research in China is conducted via Baidu (think China’s Google), it is therefore effective to create a quality series of landing pages (linking to online stores) & also embed the QR code link to your WeChat store as a popular method of payment.
+75% of all online research in China is conducted via Baidu (think China’s Google), it is therefore effective to create a quality series of landing pages (linking to online stores).
+Embed the QR code linked to your WeChat store to this pages as an easy method of payment.

-Traffic via Baidu can be targeted based on keyword searches in Mandarin, thus increasing the number of qualified sales prospects who are (unlike on WeChat), actively searching for products of this description based on their search terms.
+Traffic via Baidu can be targeted based on keyword searches (in Mandarin), thus increasing the number of qualified sales prospects who are (unlike on WeChat) actively searching for products corresponding to the keywords they typed in.

 Creation of the WeChat Shop – Keep in Mind Your Brand

 When it comes to setting up your store the formats for design and presentation of SKU (product pages) are surprisingly adaptable.
 You can be creative and set your brand apart from the rest with the right visual design.

 ‘Youzan Stores’ are a popular form of mobile store that can be integrated into WeChat and formatted for a smoother user experience.

 Keep in mind that branding needs to be consistent across your WeChat account and store, branding really is everything in China.
 WeChat has become a vital platform for developing communications and the store infrastructure coupled with a promotional account allows for more chances to reinforce this.